ZupIT/beagle-docs/content/en/android/customization/widgets/custom-widget-with-action.md

 ### Step 1: Creating a custom component on Android

-In your component's class we will inherit from `TextView` and `DatePickerDialog.OnDateSetListener`.
+We will inherit from `TextView` and `DatePickerDialog.OnDateSetListener`.

 ```kotlin
 class DatePickerComponent(